Salvador de Bahia – an interesting history, a vivid culture and an ideal cradle for a relaxing holiday.

-Hotel Sol express Vitoria Marina (low prices)
+Hotel Sol express Vitoria Marina (budget)

-Pousada do Pilar (Standard)
+Pousada do Pilar (standard)

 The pousada do Pilar is a small charming residence well situated in the historical centre of Salvador de Bahia.
-Its one of the only hotels in this quarter with rooms that have a terrace and view of the bay, one of the reasons we have put it in our selection.
+It is one of the only hotels in this quarter with rooms that have a terrace and view of the bay, one of the reasons we have put it in our selection.

-The 9 rooms available are big and comfortable and have a good combination of natural materials, local craftsmanship and modern amenities.
+The 9 rooms available are big and comfortable and feature a good combination of natural materials, local craftsmanship and modern amenities.
 It’s an ideal choice for couples looking for a quaint hotel among friends or for a longer stay.
 Good value for money, but you have to book well in advance as it is very popular especially in high season.

 Convento do Carmo (superior)